makkenagithub/04-expense-infra-dev/README.md

 Load balancing and Auto scalng:

+We have 2 types of LBs.
+One is internet facing aand other is not facing internet.

 target group, load balancer, listener and rules, health check

 Target group: contains a lst of servers.